Using commands, scripts, and the Virtual Browser

 Using Virtual Browser shortcuts and actions

 Use a Virtual Browser Manual shortcut or lab action to allow lab end users to access a resource through a browser, SSH, or VNC connection in the Course Manager Virtual Browser by clicking a shortcut or action in the Learning Console.
-Each Virtual Browser shortcut or action provides access to a specific destination through a URL, hostname, or IP address.
+Each Virtual Browser shortcut or action provides access to a specific destination through a URL or hostname.

 Notes